Induction | Fungal | Fusarium | FusaPrime™ | FusaTrinity™

 Market Value | High – Preferred for luxury oud products | Medium – Market preferences vary |

-How to Optimize Fungal Inoculation for Maximum Yield
+How to Optimize Fungal Induction for Maximum Yield